I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dhal/ns-d3dhal-_d3dhal_dp2viewportinfo.md

 `dwY`

 Specify the location, in screen coordinates, of the upper-left corner of the subrectangle.

+`dwWidth`

+`dwHeight`

+Specify the width and height, respectively, of the subrectangle where the application is rendering.
+These members are specified in screen coordinates.

 ## Remarks
 The <a href="..\d3dhal\nc-d3dhal-lpd3dhal_drawprimitives2cb.md">D3dDrawPrimitives2</a> callback parses a D3DHAL_DP2VIEWPORTINFO structure from the command buffer and updates the driver's viewport description when <a href="..\d3dhal\ns-d3dhal-_d3dhal_dp2command.md">D3DHAL_DP2COMMAND</a> is set to D3DDP2OP_VIEWPORTINFO.